Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 Plotting the taxonomy#

 Now that we have our cells with associated taxonomy information, we’ll plot them into the UMAP we showed previously.
-First, we trim down the cells to those with taxonomy information by selecting those that where the taxonomy information is not NaN.

 Below we plot the taxonomy mapping of the cells for each level in the taxonomy.